ibethune/ap26/README.md

      ./AP26 XXXXXX XXXXXX 0

+   When testing the OpenCL app, an init_data.xml file will be needed in the directory containing GPU type and device number.
+See the /tests/INIT_DATA test files/ directory for examples.

 ## Program operation:

    search parameters are given on the command line as

-     AP26 [KMIN KMAX SHIFT] [--device N] where N is the GPU to use
+     AP26 [KMIN KMAX SHIFT]

    The search will begin at K=KMIN unless a file AP26-state.txt exists containing a checkpoint of the form

-     KMIN KMAX SHIFT K HASH
+     KMIN KMAX SHIFT K ITER HASH LASTTRICKLE

    with KMIN KMAX SHIFT matching the initial search parameters, in which case the search will resume from that checkpoint.